-It is a pretty scary read for many sellers, and we often get inundated with panicked sellers in our Facebook Community that are wondering if they will qualify to sell toys or not in the fourth quarter (q4) on Amazon.
-I mean, imagine selling in Q4 and NOT being able to sell TOYS.
+It is a pretty scary read for many sellers, and we often get inundated with panicked sellers in our Amazon Boot Camp community that are wondering if they will qualify to sell toys or not in the fourth quarter (Q4) on Amazon.

 Things get over-the-top crazy and hectic in Q4, particularly from about mid-November on.
-And Amazon wants to make sure that those who want to Merchant Fulfill Toys – by far the most popular category – have a track record of being a great amazon seller.
+And Amazon wants to make sure that those who want to Merchant Fulfill Toys – by far the most popular category – have a track record of being a great Amazon seller.

 This makes sense.
 Amazon doesn’t want to entrust order fulfillment at the busiest time of year to a flood of sellers who have never successfully sold on its platform.

-Imagine the damage to Amazon’s reputation if there were a significant number of products being delivered that were of questionable quality or with damaged packaging – or worse yet, not arriving in time – to stressed-out customers who are trying to find that perfect gift with only days left to do so.
+Imagine the damage to Amazon’s reputation if there were a significant number of products being delivered that were of questionable quality or with damaged packaging – or worse yet, not arriving in time – to stressed-out customers who are trying to find that perfect gift with only days left to shop.